Fire Defense would have three divisions:

 Residential: For residential applications lots of water would be required, either an installed tank or, optimally, a swimming pool.
 Several well insulated cameras would be installed to monitor the scene.
 The Fire Defense system could be controlled by either the homeowner or the Fire Department at a distance using a computer or a cell phone.
 If communication is unavailable or lost, the built-in AI-enabled control system would direct the defense.

 As a fire approaches sparks and embers are usually preceding.
-Sprinklers would be activated to wet the roof and outside walls.
+Sprinklers would be activated to wet the roof, under the eaves, and outside walls.
 The main defense would be a line of high-volume geyser heads installed along the residential / nature interface.
 These would throw up a wall of water spray, the WallaWater, to meet the oncoming wall of flame.
 For applications in tall forests, compressed air could be incorporated to throw the WallaWater up over a hundred feet high.
 After the main flame is suppressed, sprinkling would continue.
 Sparks could continue for days, so sprinkler flowrates would be adjusted to not run out.

 Multiple cameras and roof, wall, and under-eave sprinklers would be installed.
 Necessary equipment would include the water supply tank or pool.
 A close line of high-volume geyser nozzles would be installed at the property boundary.
 Since external power might be lost, a large battery and a battery powered mega-pump would be central.
 A control and communication system would direct the cameras, survey the scene, and control all water flows.
 The control system would take orders from the house owner, the Fire Department, or its own built-in AI.